openlookeng/hetu-core/hetu-docs/en/installation/deployment-auto.md

 ## Adding Node to Cluster

-If you want to add node to make the cluster bigger,execute the below command:
+If you want to add node to make the cluster bigger, execute the below command:

 ```shell
 bash /opt/openlookeng/bin/add_cluster_node.sh -n <ip_address_1,……ip_address_N>